adnansherif1/sample-efficient-motion-imitation/README.md

 Make sure tmux is installed, run `tmux`, run the commands you need to set up training on docker, then detach from tmux using `CTRL+B d` (hold ctrl and b simultaneously and quickly pressing d).
 To go back into your tmux session, run `tmux attach -t 0`.

 You can also create multiple panes within tmux using `CTRL+B %`.
 Navigation is done using `CTRL+B ARROWKEY`.

+## Finetuning
+Look at `args/ft_ours_ags.txt` for the format.
+You basically just add a model checkpoint to a regular train file.
+Make sure all other params are the same as the base file used for training.